exercism/haskell/exercises/practice/collatz-conjecture/.approaches/worker-wrapper/content.md

 In lieu of local variables we can add extra parameters to our functions.
 These will hold our state.
-'Changing' of the state is done by calling the same functions with different arguments.
+'Changing' the state is done by calling the same functions (recursively) with different arguments.

-Functions that uses such additional parameters to represent state are often called _workers_, and functions that use them are often called _wrappers_.
+Functions that uses such additional parameters to represent state are often called _workers_, and functions that use workers to solve a problem in a stateful way are often called _wrappers_.

 As an example, consider the following possible definition of `length`.